 Euro coins are available in denominations of 1, 2, 5, 10, 20, and 50 cents, as well as €1 and €2.

 Euro notes are commonly available in denominations of 5, 10, 20 and 50 (most widely-accepted), as well as €100, €200 and €500 (not as widely accepted).

 The front of the coins look the same among all Eurozone countries.
 The back of the coins have motifs that are unique to each country.
-Check out Italy's Coins
+These are Italy's Coins

 HOW TO EXCHANGE MONEY